Rongix/flutter_puzzle_hack/docs/idea.md

 When puzzle is finished there is a time result and number of swaps made Query params:
 * (optional param) start - start time - time in local time  e.g.: "start=20:30"
-* (optional param) puzzle - is puzzle in hack mode e.g.: "puzzle=hack" "puzzle=nohack" (any other word does not change anything, unless it's not true)
+* (optional param) hack - is puzzle in hack mode e.g.: "hack=true" "hack=nohack" (any other word does not change anything, unless it's not true)

 /{seed}?start=20:30&puzzle=hack
 /{seed}?puzzle=hack